-But it is important to be clear that this hiding – this inclination to keep secrets while feigning spiritual wellness or expertise or what-have-you – happens to all of us from time to time and to various degrees.
+But it is important to be clear that this hiding – this inclination to keep secrets while feigning spiritual wellness or expertise – happens to all of us from time to time and to various degrees.
 And it can be very hard to see it happening.
 We are very good at fooling ourselves.
 I think all of us have these kinds of blind spots.
-We don’t have to fix them – indeed, we really can’t – but we can become aware of them and offer them, through awareness, to the Holy Spirit (T-10.II.2:3).
+We “fix” them by becoming aware of them and offering them, through awareness, to the Holy Spirit (T-10.II.2:3).

-I think we all get very excited to learn that we are not bodies – on some level, I think we know intuitively that we are not, and so we are grateful to be reminded, and eager to return to what we might call an unembodied state.
-But we can’t really rush the process of undoing.
-Sometimes, in my desire to wake up – to please Jesus, be a good course teacher and student, etc. – I use words to sort of slide a bit further ahead than I really am.
-I’ll paraphrase Tara Singh or Krishnamurti or Ken Wapnick and pretend that their insights are mine.
-It is getting harder and harder to fool myself this way.
+We all get very excited to learn that we are not bodies – on some level, I think we know intuitively that we are not, and so we are grateful to be reminded.
+We are eager to relearn our truth and to live from its space.
+But we can’t rush the process of undoing.
+Sometimes, in our desire to wake up – to please Jesus, be a good course teacher and student, et cetera – we use words to suggest we’re further ahead in the learning process than we actually are.
+For example, I might paraphrase Tara Singh or Krishnamurti and pretend that their insights are mine.

-In my early twenties – a quarter century gone now! – I drank and did drugs in a very self-destructive way.
+In my early twenties I drank and did drugs in a very self-destructive way.
 A lot of people – family members, counselors, even cops on a few occasions – tried to point out how dangerous and crazy my behavior was.
 I listened but I didn’t hear.
 It wasn’t until I was sleeping in my car and vomiting blood that a dim light went on and I realized that I needed help.
-And even then it took a few tries to work my back to the straight and narrow.
+And even then it took more than a few tries to find my way to sanity.

 If you had run into me in those days, you would have found me studying Thoreau and Saint John of the Cross and Jacques Derrida.
 I had even run into A Course in Miracles!
-I was smart in a way, but in another I was hopeless.
+I was smart in a way, but in another way, I was utterly hopeless.
 I could discuss the relationship between Emerson’s Self Reliance and Merton’s Contemporary Prayer but was entirely incapable of seeing that my life – stealing money from friends and family, lying to everyone I met, retching my way through the few lucid moments I had – was an utter and chaotic mess.
 It hurt me and it hurt others.

-Even though things are not so discordant today, I am hardly immune to the underlying error: mistaking my body for my true self.
-The key is not to fall into judgment over it: I’m a bad person or a bad ACIM student because for an afternoon or a conversation or a whole week I fell for the old lie that I’m a body.
+Even though things are not nearly so discordant today, I am hardly immune to the underlying error: mistaking my body for my true self.
+The key is not to fall into judgment over it: to think I’m a bad person or a bad ACIM student because for an afternoon or a conversation or a whole week I fell for the old lie that I’m a body.
 That’s just spiritual pride masquerading as love.
 It happens, sure, but it still needs to be called out.